matinnnnjafari/maximullian-schwartzmuller-react-course/README.md

 # maximullian-schwartzmuller-react-course
-these are all the projects i have programed for maximullian schwarzmuller react course.
+these are all the projects i have programmed for maximullian schwarzmuller react course.